-Vampire: The Masquerade Gets Bloody New D&D Beyond Crossover
+Vampire: The Masquerade x D&D Crossover Now Available for Pre-Order

-The upcoming crossover will include a new vampire class and an original adventure, while also converting a number of World of Darkness mechanics into the D&D 5.5E ruleset.
-The digital-only supplement will be coming out later in July 2026, but you’ll be able to pre-order it soon.
+And while the digital-only product will be coming out later in July, you can pre-order it now on D&D Beyond.
 Below, we sink our teeth into all the details of this new blood-soaked blending of brands.

-• Vampire: The Masquerade mechanics adapted for 5E, including Blood Points, Disciplines and the Beast.
+- The Kindred Class: A full Leve 1 to 20 vampire class with D&D 5.5E rules adapted from Vampire: The Masquerade mechanics including Blood Points, Disciplines and the Beast.

 Notably, Lanzillo is the former VP of Dungeons & Dragons at Wizards of the Coast before leaving the company in June of 2025 to take the position at White Wolf, but it appears there isn’t any bad blood between her and her former employer.